MEADOW HIGH SCHOOL

 Tenders must be submitted in sealed envelopes by the set deadline time then opened in the presence of the Headteacher and a member of the Governing Body.

-Delivery of Goods - Goods are checked against delivery notes by the budget holder.
-Any shortfalls or errors are reported to the Finance Manager for referral to the supplier.
+Delivery of Goods - Goods are checked against delivery notes by the staff member who placed the order.
+Any shortfalls or errors are followed up with the supplier and these are reported to the Finance Officer.
+All copies of delivery notes and invoices are passed to Finance Officer.

-Payment of invoices - The Finance Manager will ensure that invoices are correct, have not been previously paid and that VAT is correctly accounted for.
+Payment of Invoices - The Business Manager will ensure that invoices are correct, have not been previously paid and that VAT is correctly accounted for.

-Invoices are matched with orders, payment is generated on SIMS and then a cheque raised.
-All documentation is passed to the Headteacher for final approval and signature, then to the Deputy or in either’s absence to another cheque signatory The alternative cheque signatories are the Assistant Heads.
-The Finance Manager must not be made a cheque signatory.
-The invoice is authorised by the Headteacher or Deputy Headteacher.
+Invoices are matched with orders, where applicable, payment is generated on SIMS and then a cheque raised.
+All documentation is passed to the authorised signatories for final approval and signature, as per the Delegation Mandate/Authorised Signatories document.

 Procurement Cards – Use of the Procurement Card is permitted subject to the London Borough of Hillingdon’s ‘Regulations and User Guidance’ which has been adopted.
-The limit per card is £2,000 per card holder per month and £500 per transaction.
+The limit per card is £3,000 per card holder per month and £500 per transaction.
+These cards are used, as we do not hold petty cash at school.

 Meadow High School uses Dataplan Education as its payroll provider who has taken on the responsibility to determine the appropriate national insurance, superannuation and income tax deductions within this contract.